Marc Ouellet: Personal life

+Criticism of Scientology

+Ouellet has criticized Scientology, stating "Scientology is something else.
+For me, this community is not a Church."
+He said "Our governments should inquire about what certain European countries have done with regard to this group and the problems it may raise, rather than blindly granting religious corporation status to such an organization."

-Plagiarism
+Plagiarism accusation

-Some texts published under Ouellet's name have been found to be plagiarized from multiple sources, possibly by his alleged ghostwriter, Fr Thomas Rosica.
+Michael V. Dougherty accused Ouellet of plagiarizing from multiple sources, possibly by his alleged ghostwriter, Fr Thomas Rosica.

-Alleged sexual assault
+Accusation of sexual assault

 On August 8, 2022, a class-action lawsuit against the Archdiocese of Quebec named Ouellet as the assailant of an unnamed woman (referred to as "F"), who accused the cleric of kissing her at a cocktail reception in 2008.
 "F" alleged that Ouellet massaged her shoulders and slid his hand down her back, touching her buttocks.
 No criminal charges have been laid.
 The lawsuit says that "F" wrote to Pope Francis about Ouellet in January 2021.
 Ouellet has denied the sexual assault allegation, calling it "defamatory".
 In January 2023, the woman referred to as "F" revealed herself to be Paméla Groleau.

 The Vatican began an internal preliminary investigation into her charge against Ouellet in February 2021, led by Jacques Servais, a Jesuit priest and theologian.
 On August 18, 2022, the Vatican dropped its investigation into Ouellet, after Pope Francis determined that there was not sufficient evidence to begin a canonical investigation.

 In December 2022, Ouellet filed a defamation lawsuit in Quebec courts, arguing that he was falsely accused of sexual assault.

+In August 2026, a judge declared that the accusations against Ouellet were not credible and condemned Groleau to pay $100,000 to Ouellet, sum that he promised to give to organizations fighting sexual violence against Canadian indigenous people.